-A broker is someone who works for a broker dealer, like the billion dollar firms Morgan Stanley or Merrill Lynch, to sell their products, and they operate with big advertising budgets to promote them.
-Brokers are limited to recommending only the investment products their broker dealer offers.
-When they sell products to a client, they are paid a sales commission by the broker dealer.
-In many cases they are not allowed to sell products that don’t have front-end expenses.
-A broker’s only responsibility is broad: to recommend products that are not considered “unsuitable” for their clients.
+A broker is someone who works for a broker dealer, like the billion dollar firms Morgan Stanley or Merrill Lynch, to sell their products.
+They operate with big advertising budgets and are limited to recommending only the investment products their broker dealer offers.
+They’re paid by commission.

-A Registered Investment Advisor does not sell investment products.
-We are not obligated to or paid by any third-party investment company.
-We are held to a higher legal standard, acting as a “fiduciary” to our clients, meaning that our fundamental obligation is to act in their best interest.
+A Registered Investment Advisor does not sell investment products and are not obligated to or paid by any third-party investment company.
+We are held to a higher legal standard, acting as a “fiduciary” to our clients.
 By law, we can only offer products which are solely in our client’s best interest.
 We are paid by our clients on an hourly or project basis for comprehensive personalized planning, and we are truly objective in our recommendations.

 How to Start Financial Planning